Normal processing time

 Can my family qualify for an EU residence document?

-Read more about qualifying for family reunification as an EU citizen.
+Read more about EU residence as a family member to an EU citizen

 What more do I need to know before I apply?

-The ‘How to Apply’ tab (at right) provides more information about the application process, as well as the application form itself.
+The ‘How to Apply’ tab on the right provides more information about the application process.
+Here your also find the application form, you must complete.

-SIRI normally makes its decision based on the information and documents you submit with the application form.
-In some cases, SIRI will need to contact you to request further information.
+SIRI makes its decision based on the information and documents you submit with the application form.
+SIRI will contact you if we need more information when we process your application.

 If you state in your application that you are being represented by a solicitor, you do not need to submit a power of attorney.
 Solicitors, due to their profession, are automatically granted power of attorney.
 If you are being represented by a solicitor, SIRI will send all correspondence about your application to your solicitor.